About me...

 Each of my prints are hand pulled from letterpress printing presses.
 My studio is equipped with a Challenge 15MP (Sweet Pea), Chandler & Price 10x15 (Ernestine), a Showcard Press, and a Kelsey 5x8.
 I also have a small etching press for intaglio prints.

-Each print starts from a drawing, which will then be made into a photopolymer plate or cut as a wood block or engraving (many prints actually include elements of one, two, or all three of these).
-The text is printed from photopolymer plates or from handset metal type.
+Each print starts from a drawing, which will then be cut as a wood block, engraving, or linocut (many prints actually include elements of one, two, or all three of these).
+The text is printed from handset metal type or photopolymer plates.
 Check out my Media page for videos of how this is done.

 Do you teach classes or workshops?